deril/jewish-bot-c/README.md

 - ball - ask Magic Ball a question
 - lunch - get lunch data for today
 - setlunch - save your name as default for lunches (PM only)
+- weather - get weather in location (pas as argument)

 ### Goals